Free USPS Shipping. 5% off of orders $135+ with coupon code "CRUZER"

 V2 Kit:

 The brake booster tee fitting and the intake manifold brake booster nipple should be periodically checked and cleaned (if necessary) to ensure it flows freely and that the PCV system and brake booster continue to function properly.
-So far, reports have come in from different owners at 25,000, 45,000, 65,000, and 100,000 miles showing the fitting is still clear, but this should be checked regardless to ensure proper function of the PCV system and the brake booster.
+Reports at 25,000, 45,000, 65,000, and 100,000 miles have shown the fitting to be clean, but this should be checked regardless to ensure proper function of the PCV system and the brake booster.
 A good start would be checking it at every oil change, then adjusting thereafter.
 A bit of condensation is normal, but if you find those parts do need cleaning, you can use a small pipe brush/straw cleaner or a pipe cleaner (the kind kids use for arts and crafts).
+It is recommended that all owners of the V2 kit upgrade to the V2.1 design using the V2 to V2.1 Conversion Kit

 V3 Kit: